 Spring & Summer: Here Come the Bugs

 Spring breeze makes the bugs feel fine.
-After a long winter, bugs are ready to stretch their wings as temperatures start to rise.
+After a long winter, bugs are ready to stretch their wings.
 Warmer temperatures give bugs the energy they need to be active.
 Bugs awaken from diapause—their form of hibernation—and are ready to search for food and water.
 This helps them execute their renovations on new nests.
-While springtime allows bugs to mate and breed, eggs laid before winter also hatch.
-A favorite part of spring for many people and bugs alike are the blooming flowers.
-This makes stinging insects, like bees, especially happy.
-They eagerly buzz toward flowers in anticipation of their sweet nectar.
-As the temperatures continue to rise, and become consistent, bugs embrace the summer months.
+Eggs laid before winter also hatch.
+The blooming flowers make stinging insects especially happy.
+They eagerly buzz toward flowers in anticipation of the sweet nectar.
+As temperatures rise and become consistent, bugs embrace the summer months.
 Ticks and fleas thrive with plentiful vegetation for shelter and many food sources in their backyard.

 Fall: I Hear You Knocking, But You Can’t Come In

-When temperatures drop and pumpkin spice takes over our lives, you know fall has arrived.
-We love fall, but bugs don’t necessarily share our enthusiasm.
-The cooler temperatures warn bugs that the cold winter months are quickly approaching.
+When temperatures drop and pumpkin spice takes over, you know fall has arrived.
+Bugs aren’t fans of the cool weather.
 While some insects, like butterflies, pack their bags for a winter-long vacation, others plan on toughing it out.
-Chances are these bugs will sneak into your home hoping to find a warm spot.
-Spiders and cockroaches are notorious for using our homes to wait out the winter storms.
-Though you may not see as many bugs scurrying around your yard, it’s important to not let your guard down.
-Fall is the best time to take action to prevent bugs from hanging out in your house.
-Inspect your home and make sure cracks are sealed, entry points are closed, and the no vacancy sign is lit up.
+These bugs are likely to sneak into your home, hoping to find a warm spot.
+Overwintering pests, spiders, and cockroaches are notorious for using homes to wait out winter storms.
+Though there won’t be as many bugs scurrying around your yard, it’s important you don’t let your guard down.
+You can take action to prevent bugs from hanging out in your house.
+Make sure cracks are sealed, entry points are closed, and the no vacancy sign is lit.